 - 2008 – “How Do I Get Started in a Sports Media or Business Career?”
 Featured panelists: Arthur Triche (Atlanta Hawks), Harold Ellis (NBA coach), Reggie Roberts (Atlanta Falcons), Bill Strickland (sports agent).

-- Print sports reporters and columnists Michael Wilbon, Bill Rhoden, Stephen A. Smith, Lowell Cohn, Mark Bradley, Chris Vivlamore, Steve Wyche, Darryl Ledbetter
+- Print sports reporters and columnists Michael Wilbon, Bill Rhoden, Stephen A. Smith, Shaun Powell, Jeff Schultz, Mark Bradley, Lowell Cohn, Chris Vivlamore, Steve Wyche, Darryl Ledbetter.

 - Television broadcasters Sam Crenshaw, Andre Aldridge

 - 2017 - Sports Reporting class covered the Atlanta Falcons-Tampa Bay NFL game at Mercedes-Benz Stadium.
 Students observed players during pregame warm-ups at field level, asked questions during postgame interviews with Coach Dan Quinn and quarterback Matt Ryan, and wrote game stories in the press box.